Biographies

 Robert

-White, president: During his twenty-five-year Foreign
+White, senior fellow, former president of CIP : During his twenty-five-year Foreign

 Service career, White specialized in Latin American affairs